simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Product manager in two platform teams responsible for the storage and database portfolio focusing on developer productivity, reliability, performance and cost.
+        Product manager in two Platform teams responsible for the storage and database portfolio focusing on developer productivity, reliability, performance and cost.
       </p>
       <p>
-        During this period I was also involved in two other platform teams responsible for configuration management and the foundation for our backend services, focusing on developer productivity for backend engineers.
+        During this period I was also involved in two other Platform teams responsible for configuration management and the foundation for our backend services, focusing on developer productivity for backend engineers.
       </p>